ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Internal buff names are now consistent with item names and with each other.
 - Migrated most RecalculateStats IL patches to TILER2, as well as some extension methods.
 Most UseIL config settings have been removed as a consequence, possibly temporarily.
 - GitHub repo is now licensed (GNU GPL3).

-**4.2.0**

-- ADDED ITEMS: Taser, Filial Imprinting, The Hit List!
-- Fixed an issue where Barbed Wire, Snowglobe, and Safeguard Lantern were not performing team filtering correctly.
-This caused these items to fail to work properly when used by non-players, or by anyone if Artifact of Chaos was enabled.
-- (From TILER2 update to v1.2.1) All relevant items now use run-seeded RNG instead of always using the same seed (0).